 Below are of some of the most popular areas in The Hague.

-Neighbourhoods in The Hague
+City-centre living in The Hague

 Segbroek is a peaceful suburb located near a quiet section of beach.
 Houses are modest, rent is reasonable and there are lots of little shops, coffee houses and other amenities in the area.
 Active expats will enjoy taking hikes through the nearby forest.